 During the Gateway year students will learn alongside each other, benefiting from shared interprofessional insight and the unique community of Bristol’s medical, dental and veterinary schools.
 Students will be taught by academic teachers who are scientists and clinicians.

-This course is open to applicants from specific schools and colleges in the UK only and/or to those who have spent 3 months or more in care.
-Further information and lists of the eligible schools and colleges is available in the Admissions Statement (see below).
+This course is open to applicants from specific schools and colleges in the UK only and/or to those who have spent three months or more in care.
+For further information visit: Contextual offers.

 International students may be eligible for the International Foundation Programme for Medicine and Dentistry.

 Certain health conditions may be incompatible with careers in dentistry.
 Before starting your degree you will need to complete a health assessment questionnaire and pre-course screening for blood-borne viruses; find out more about pre-course occupational health information.

 In accordance with General Dental Council guidelines on fitness to practise, all dental students are required to complete a Disclosure and Barring Service (DBS) check, in line with other health-related courses in the UK.

 Please note that as part of your training you will come into contact with human and animal cadaveric material.

 See a list of all Dentistry degrees at Bristol, and find more information about the course, assessment and career prospects.

 - Basic anatomy, physiology and biochemistry of the healthy human/animal;

 - Maths and statistics relevant to health sciences programmes;